siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/1_Git_and_GitHub.md

 A repository contains all of the files and folders associated with your project.
 It also includes the revision history of each file.
 The file history is a series of snapshots in time, known as commits.
 A commit tells Git that you made some changes that you want to record.

 When you make a commit in Git you will see “commit to main.”
 This refers to the default branch, which can be thought of as the production-ready version of your project.
-If you want to share your repositopy you connect to a GitHub account.
+If you want to share your repository you connect to a GitHub account.
 You need to create a GitHub account for that purpose.
-In the GitHub the repository could be acessible by multiple users.
+In the GitHub the repository could be accessible by multiple users.

 ![Git_upload](image_2.png)